trackpac-ltd/trackpac-web-viewer/README.md

 Quickly get going with showing public accounts or devices with Trackpac.

-Allows you to view any account or device that is marked as public on Trackpacs systems
+Allows you to view any account or device that is marked as public on Trackpacs system.

 ## Quick Start

-Edit config.js to replace logo, logo alt, site title and site url
+Edit `config.js` to replace logo, logo alt, site title and site url

-any uploaded logo files need to sit in public/
+Any uploaded logo files need to sit in the `public/` folder.

-thats it! edit to your hearts content :)
+Thats it! edit to your hearts content :)

+### How to run

+First run `yarn` to grab all the packages then `yarn start` to run locally.

+`yarn test` will run some basic tests with jest, worth extending.